VarunCypherV/ApprovalsSystem/README.md

 }
 ```

-Material UI is an excellent way to write CSS, making the code look cleaner and promoting code reusability.
-Since Next.js isn't used for routing, react-router-dom is chosen, utilizing BrowserRouter, Routes, Route, etc. Express serves as the backend server, while MongoDB with Mongoose is used for the database.
-Robo3T (Studio3T) is used for better database visualization.
-Axios simplifies HTTP requests.
+Material UI is an amazing way to write css making the code look a lot cleaner and enhances code resusability
+Since we arent using NextJs which takes care of routing through directory arrangement we are opting for react-router-dom and will be using
+browserRouter , Routes , Route etc to fill that void along with useNavigation
+Express and brothers acts as our backend server while our database is mongodb run on its mongoose framework
+I did Use robo3T / Studio3T as its call now , for better visualization of whats lying in the back (database)
+Axios reduces the codelines and makes the coding part easier and more understandable and is said to be more capable as well
+So i have given a small brief about the project stack idea